 The Federal Institute has authority to monitor compliance with manufacturing authorisations.
-The Minister for Health, Families and Adolescents (Minister) can regulate, through an ordinance, which kind of premises should be inspected by the head of the regions (Landeshauptmänner).
+The Minister for Health (Minister) can regulate, through an ordinance, which kind of premises should be inspected by the head of the regions (Landeshauptmänner).
 In addition, the Minister must establish general guidelines concerning inspections and taking samples.
 These guidelines must be respected by the Federal Institute.
-During an inspection, the Federal Institute has authority to enter the premises, copy documents and take samples, photographs and film footage.
-In general, such inspections should occur during normal business hours, except in an emergency.
+During an inspection, the Federal Institute has authority to:

+- Enter the premises.

+- Copy documents.

+- Take samples, photographs and film footage.

-Facilities must be inspected at least every three years (Medicines Act) and in practice, these inspections are performed on a regular basis.
+These inspections should generally occur during normal business hours, except in an emergency.
+Facilities must be inspected at least every three years (Medicines Act) and inspections are performed on a regular basis.